Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 # Indexing

-Our current implementation is valid, but not very efficient - if the space contains lots of `GasStation` entries and our query is only relevant to a small subset of them, the space is likely to scan lots of entries before finding a match.
+If the space contains lots of `GasStation` entries and our query is only relevant to a small subset of them, the space is likely to scan lots of entries before finding a match.
 In order to improve that, we can index the location property using the `@SpaceSpatialIndex` annotation:

 ```java
 public class GasStation {